The “Mighty Oak” Celebrates 80 Years

 Collectively with growth comes employment.
 In 1982 Hiawatha expanded, employing about 120 workers during Christmas production season with twenty five year-around employees.
 Business significantly grew to where the company was eventually hiring around seven to eight hundred employees to produce and ship enough greenery to supply all their customers.
 This once-a-year harvest, processing and shipping marathon all happens in a three month period beginning October and ending in December.

-Hiawatha’s customer base consists of Wholesale Florists, Grocery Chains, Mass Market Retailers and the Craft Industry.
-The company has grown from its Shelton location to other business locations in British Columbia, Washington, and Oregon.
-Today, Hiawatha is a competitive international distributor and is one of the largest suppliers of evergreen products in the world.
+The Hiawatha Corporation (DBA Hiawatha Evergreens) is a competitive international distributor whose customer base consists of Wholesale Florists, Grocery Chains, Mass Market Retailers, Garden Centers and the Craft Industry.
+The company has progressed from its Shelton location to include other business locations in Washington and Oregon.

 Transitioning for what lies ahead is much like the Boy Scout motto, “Be prepared.”

 E-commerce is becoming the new wave of doing business as the brick and mortar slowly begins to crumble and the demand for online shopping escalates.
 Hiawatha experienced a significant increase in their drop ship business in 2017 and foresees the continual expansion in the years ahead.
 Online sales entail a different production and shipping process therefore it comes with a host of new challenges.
 The company is persistent in making adjustments and improvements to guarantee perpetual quality and on time deliveries to preserve the trusted Hiawatha Evergreens brand.

 When all’s said and done, Hiawatha Evergreens has much to celebrate on its eightieth birthday.
 This Mighty Oak will continue to grow along with the demands of a flourishing industry and with collaboration from its cooperative trade partners.